I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlisdaxvolume.md

     are mapped directly to the persistent memory device.
 Files are then accessed using the memory bus, to help boost system performance.</p>

-<p>In DAX volumes,  user files
-    are mapped directly to the persistent memory device.
-Files are then accessed using the memory bus, to help boost system performance.</p>

 ## -requirements
 <table>
 <tr>